Welcome to my return Farewell Flight on Singapore Airlines Boeing 747-400 Part 2!

 It was time for everyone to explore the aircraft, I didn't know that J and F class cabins were accessible for everyone until then.
 I spent more time in both classes to experience both products and did some catching up with some old friends.

 First Class Cabin

 It was really fun walking around the business class chatting with Mr Mak and a few others along the way.
 To make it even better for us, the weather had been extremely kind to us, no bad turbulence at all on both flights which was what I afraid most as every minute and seconds matter to us.
-Anyway, soon I had to make my way back to my seat as the meals were going to served at that point.
+Anyway, soon I had to make my way back to my seat as the meals were going to serve at that point.
 Looking at the manual, I was a bit disappointed to be getting the same choices.
 Anyway, I took the fish this time and it turned out to be disappointing, the beef was much better.